byjg/docker-easy-haproxy/README.md

 EasyHAProxy will discover the services based on the Docker Tags of the containers running on a Docker host or Docker Swarm cluster and dynamically set up the `haproxy.cfg`.
 Below, EasyHAProxy main features:

-- Support Automatic Certificate Management Environment (ACME) protocol compatible with Let's encrypt and other issuers.
+- Support Automatic Certificate Management Environment (ACME) protocol compatible with Let's encrypt and others CA.
 - Set your custom SSL certificates
 - Balance traffic between multiple replicas
 - Set SSL with three different levels of validations and according to the most recent definitions.